 At least 15 militants were killed in the airstrikes on Khyber Agency, in tribal areas bordering Afghanistan, the Pakistani military said.

-A military spokesman said he could not confirm whether the airstrikes were directly related or in response to the violence at Karachi's airport earlier this week.
+A military spokesman said he could not confirm whether the airstrikes were directly related or in response to the airport violence this week.

-But it's those kinds of attacks that the Pakistani Taliban warned would spur more violence from their end.
-When the TTP claimed responsibility for Sunday's airport attack, it called on the government to end airstrikes -- or face more attacks like the Karachi airport terror attack.
+But it’s those kinds of strikes that the Pakistani Taliban warned would spur more violence from their end.
+When the TTP claimed responsibility for Sunday’s airport attack, it called on the government to end airstrikes – or face more attacks like the Karachi airport terror attack.